storj/briskitall/test/e2e/README.md

 configuration, including:

 1. Geth data directory initialized with:
     - Proof of stake consensus (with signer accounts seeded with 10000 ETH each).
     - [Test accounts](../testdata) seeded with 10 ETH each.
 1. Beacon chain data directory.
-1. Clef with all [test accounts](../testdata) imported.
+1. Clef masterseed and keystore with all [test accounts](../testdata) imported.
+    - password for masterseed and all accounts is placed in `./runtime/clef/pwd.txt`

 # Starting